RubenPants/TransferLearningKerasDemo/README.md

 In this demo, I will manipulate the classic task for the *MNIST database of handwritten digits* which had as initial goal to recognize handwritten digits.
-For this manipulation, the model acts as a binary classifier and needs to predict if a picture of a handwritten image represents a odd number (1) or not (0).
+For this manipulation, the model acts as a binary classifier and needs to predict if a picture of a handwritten image represents a odd number (labelled 1) or not (labelled 0).

 Suppose now the following:
 * We don't have the resources to create our own database of handwritten digits to map to a *odd number identifier*